telerik/maui-docs/styling-and-themes/overview.md

 # Theming Overview

-Telerik UI for .NET MAUI comes with a built-in theme that controls the visual appearance of the components.
-The theme determines the components' colors, borders, backgrounds, size, layout, position, font size and provides a few color variations to choose from.
+Telerik UI for .NET MAUI comes with a built-in theme that controls the visual appearance of the components, including colors, borders, backgrounds, size, layout, position, and font size.
+The theme also offers multiple color variations to choose from.

 >caption In This Article